1worldspace: Ground segment

 The regional operations centers for the satellites were located in Silver Spring, Maryland for AfriStar and Melbourne, Australia for AsiaStar.
 These centers managed the performance and status of the satellites by controlling them and monitoring there.
 The system architecture is identical for each region.

 Telemetry, command and ranging (TCR) ground stations consisted of an X-Band uplink command and control system and an L-Band telemetry monitoring system.
 A backup mode was also provided using an S-Band link from Bangalore, India.
 Each satellite had two TCR stations with sufficient geographic distance between them so that if natural disasters or any unforeseen events were to make one inoperable, a back-up station would be available.
 The TCR stations for AfriStar were located in Bangalore, India and Port Louis, Mauritius, and the ones for AsiaStar in Melbourne, Australia and Port Louis, Mauritius.

 In addition to the TCR stations, a communications system monitoring station (CSM) was associated with each satellite to monitor continuously the quality of the downlink services.
-The CSM facilities were located in Libreville, Gabon for AfriStar and Melbourne, Australia for AsiaStar.
+The CSM facilities were located in Libreville, Gabon and Johannesburg, South Africa for AfriStar and Melbourne, Australia for AsiaStar.